For some people, being organized is a challenge anyway, throw kids into the mix and before you know it, you end up with total carnage.

 If your kids are mixed ages then ask the older ones to help to get the little ones ready by putting on their shoes & coat for you.
 Everyone will be helping each other to make sure you leave the house on time.

 You will be encouraging your children to develop their independence and sense of responsibility.
 They will begin to understand the time and how they can achieve a task within a deadline.
-Most importantly, you have just become super-organised & freed up time to have an extra five mins in bed and all by doing less!
+Most importantly, you have just become super-organized & freed up time to have an extra five mins in bed and all by doing less!
 TOTAL WIN!

-So there it is, 5 simple steps you can implement today to become a super organised mum!
+So there it is, 5 simple steps you can implement today to become a super organized mum!
 Let me know in the comments below how you get on & why not subscribe to my mailing list for more great tips straight to your Inbox?